andrecossa5/Cellula/README.md

 ### scRNA-seq, no-data-integration example

-For this data, we will use expression data from `matrices` in `test_data`.
-Once `$path_main` is set up, we will first perform Quality Control and matrix pre-processing.
+We will first perform Quality Control and matrix pre-processing.

 __N.B.
-1__ Cellula works with an __analysis step__ logic.
-Namely, one Cellula workflow (with its CLIs calls and results) constitutes only one step among all the other alternative single-cell workflows available.
-One is commonly interested in vary these data exploration strategies and compare their results without loosing previously precomputed runs.
-Therefore, `Cellula` CLIs all have a __--step__ argument to __activate and write on a__ specific _step_ folder.
-This way, a single place (i.e., the main folder) can store and organize all the results obtained on the same data with different, user-defined strategies.
+1__ In a typical Cellula workflow (with all its CLIs calls and results) one choose ... .
+All these choices constitutes ... . .
+One is commonly interested in varying these data exploration strategies and compare their results without loosing previously precomputed runs.
+Therefore, `Cellula` CLIs all have a __--version__ argument to __activate and write on a__ specific _version_ folder.
+This way, a single place (i.e., the main folder) can store and organize all the results obtained on the same data with different, user-defined strategies/choices.

+# Shrink...
 __N.B.
 2__ We are still reasoning about the extent to which `Cellula` needs to be automated.
 Single-cell analysis is explorative in nature, and therefore it may be biased by users subjective choices.
 Despite our efforts to __alleviate this "subjectivity" problem__, benchmarking methods to guide users choices, a lot of things may need to be adjusted on the go.
 One might want to inspect every output of a Cellula CLI before running the next one, or might want to run an entire analysis with the least number of CLIs calls possible, inspecting results only at the end.
 In this quickstart, we propose a recipe for the second scenario, but, now and after, __double checks are by all means suggested and encouraged__.

 For now, all CLIs must be called form the `script` directory (i.e., one still has to `cd` to this folder to launch these scripts in a batch job on a HPC cluster).